 The Next Step

-As well as this, we hold a two-day Employability event at school at the end of Year 12.
-This includes lots of sessions, advice and talks from local employers, ex-students, the Apprenticeship Service and the Torbay Development Agency.
+As well as this, we regularly hold careers events at school.
+These includes talks from local employers, ex-students, the Apprenticeship Service and various professionals.
 These give you a real insight into the world of work, interviews, personal branding and apprenticeships.

-Apprenticeships are a useful route into employment for some students, giving you the chance to earn while you learn, and work towards nationally recognised qualifications.
+Apprenticeships are an increasingly popular route into employment for some students, giving you the chance to earn while you learn, and work towards nationally recognised qualifications.
 Apprenticeship Guide is a comprehensive, user-friendly and invaluable website.

 Labour Market Information (LMI)